JuicyJuice1100/DogFilter/README.md

 + Search bar will clear on click
 + When you search you can hit enter to search verbatim what is in search bar.
 (Must type exact breed name)
 + Search bar uses ng-mask.
 Accepts only [a-zA-Z].
-+ On deviced larger than 800px use different css
++ On devices larger than 800px use different css

 # Packages